-To get to Dublin, our member took advantage of a great Finnair sale fare departing from Singapore.
+To get to Dublin, our member took advantage of a great Finnair Business Class sale to Europe, departing from Singapore.
 Singapore Airlines then filled the gap between Perth and Singapore.

 Late last year GLIDER (thank you) posted about cheap Business Class Fares on Finnair from Singapore to various European cities.
 So we bit the bullet and booked a trip to Dublin.
 We paid about $2,730 each for SIN- HEL – DUB return, which I still think is good value.

 The Finnair flight from Singapore to Helsinki ended up being cancelled with just 15 hours’ notice.
 After being given a run-around by Finnair, our member was eventually rebooked on Qatar Airways via Doha.
 In hindsight, our member believes this was actually a “blessing in disguise”.
 They found Qatar Airways’ business class to be the best they’ve ever experienced.

 The 6-hour flight from Doha to Helsinki was on a narrow-body A320 aircraft.
 Narrow-body aircraft are not known for a high quality business class cabin, but Qatar Airways is an exception…

 Within an hour we were on a bus to our next flight.
 I was a bit concerned as it was an A320 but I need not have worried as it had very nice lie flat seats as well.
 They were very comfortable but this time the foot hole was a little narrow for my big feet to be entirely comfortable.

 After a few days in Helsinki, our member flew to Dublin for the start of the tour of Ireland and Northern Ireland.
 This time the flight was on a Finnair A320.
 The difference between it and Qatar’s A320 business class product was night and day.
 Our member particularly disliked the first row of Finnair’s A320 due to a lack of legroom.